Publisher: Numantian Games

 They Are Billions is an interesting mashup of classic RTS, tower defense, and survival that successfully conjures up that “one more game” feel, assuming you can persevere through countless defeats.

-Check out our review of the PC edition of the game here.
+Check out our review of the console edition of the game here.

 Concept: Build a colony and survive against a horde of zombies in a real-time strategy experience